AlgoMaster Logo

 Why Slicing Matters for AI

-When you start working with NumPy arrays and PyTorch tensors, slicing becomes essential.
-The syntax is identical:
+When you work with NumPy arrays and PyTorch tensors, slicing becomes essential.
+The same basic syntax carries over:

 main.py